How to Choose a Summer Science Camp or Program

 Determine the level of "academics" you want.

-Search for camps that fit your needs.
+Search for a camp that fits your needs.

 While summer might seem a long way off, it's time to start thinking about summer camps.
 Many top camps offer "early bird" registration discounts in the January-March timeframe (check camp websites for specific camp deadlines).